jacobberko/jacobberko.github.io/index.md

 ---
 <img src="images/memoji.png" alt="Jake Berko" class="headshot">

-<h1>Hello There!👋</h1>
+## Hello There!👋
-<p>I am an incoming Junior at Cornell University.
-My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and business insight.</p>
+I am an incoming Junior at Cornell University.
+My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and business insight.
 <br>
 <br>